EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Dipole Antenna (1/2 $\lambda$)
 ![Dipole Antenna (1/2 $\lambda$)](Types_of_Antenna/Dipole-Antenna-The-Balanced-Radiator1-2.jpg)
-*Figure 1.5:  Fabricated Half-Wave ($\lambda/2$) Dipole Antenna.
+Figure 1.12:  Fabricated Half-Wave ($\lambda/2$) Dipole Antenna.
 This prototype represents the fundamental balanced radiator used in RF engineering.
 Featuring symmetric arms and center-point feeding, it provides a toroidal radiation pattern and serves as the primary reference standard for gain and directivity measurements.*

 #### Theory & Function
 A dipole is a balanced antenna, consisting of two identical conductive elements (arms) oriented end-to-end.